ryohlan/next-ts-template/README.md

 ...
 ```

-And it provides the route creating function `route/creteRoute`.
+And it provides the route creating function `route/createRoute`.
 If you reference `users_show`, import `user_show` function from `creatRoute`.
-You can invoke route path safely.
+It is added automatically at a creating new page, so you can invoke route path safely.

 ```js